Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/autoshape/addtextframe/_index.md

 ---
 title: addTextFrame
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/autoshape/addtextframe/
+url: /php-java/aspose.slides/autoshape/addtextframe/
 ---

-## addTextFrame(String text)  function
+## addTextFrame(String text)  method

  Adds a new TextFrame to a shape.
  If shape already has TextFrame then simply changes its text.